Neutrino Oscillation Prospects with a Dual-Baseline Beam from BNL to SNOLAB and SURF: Motivation

+However, in this work, we will explore the benefit to the neutrino oscillation research from the super-long-baseline with unique $L/E$.
 A very specific advantage for the next-generation neutrino oscillation experiments is the broad-band beam.
 In the past experiments such as T2K and NOvA, they are largely counting experiments comparing the total numbers of $\nu_{e}$ and $\bar{\nu}_{e}$ appearance.
 With the broad-band beam, the shape information can be exclusively used to gain better sensitivity to the neutrino oscillation parameters, particularly the CP violation phase.
+However, the exact shape of the beam depends on the design of the focusing horn (horn length, target position relative to the horn, as well as on horn current, among others) that determines how the mesons are transported forward and eventually decay to generate neutrinos.
+The upcoming DUNE with a 1300 baseline from Fermilab to SURF is set to employ the intense 1.2 MW wide band on-axis neutrino beam covering from near 1 GeV to over 10 GeV neutrino energies with a peak around 2.25-2.5 GeV.
 The baseline from Brookhaven National Lab to SURF is roughly two times than the baseline from Fermilab to SURF, thus the first few $\nu_{e}$ oscillation peaks for the longer baseline are higher in terms of energy.
 Meanwhile, given the overall higher energy proton at the EIC beamline, we could expect more clear second and even third oscillation peaks for such a super long baseline experiment.
-In our calculation, we dive into the detial how the EIC baseline and energy could impact the neutrino oscillation parameter sensitivities.
+In our calculation, we dive into the detail how the EIC baseline and energy could impact the neutrino oscillation parameter sensitivities.